-On 9/29/20, DoD released DFARS 252.204-7019 (notice) and 252.204-7020 (contracts) which specify NIST SP 800-171 assessment requirements for contracts involving CDI that must be satisfied prior to award issuance; these clauses became effective 11/30/20.
+On 9/29/20, DoD released an interim rule in the Federal Register to amend the DFARS, in part, to add 252.204-7019 (notice) and 252.204-7020 (contracts) which specify NIST SP 800-171 assessment requirements for DoD contracts involving CDI; these clauses became effective 11/30/20.
 Specifically, a recent assessment (< 3 years old) at the level required by the contract must be on file in the Supplier Performance Risk System (SPRS) for the covered contractor information system before the contracting officer can issue the award the contract.
 Contracts will be assigned one of three levels of assessment are identified: Basic (self-assessment), Medium (DoD review) and High (DoD review and inspection).
 The requirement applies to the prime and all subcontractors who's work will involve CDI.

-- Note 1: These new clause do not apply to previously issued contracts unless added through a contract modification.
+- Note 1: These new clauses do not apply to previously issued contracts unless added through a contract modification.

-- Note 2: Concurrent with the release of the DFARS 252.204-7019 and 252.204-7020, DoD released DFARS 252.204-7021 which implements the requirements of the new safeguarding program DoD is rolling out in phases through 10/1/2025.
+- Note 2: In the same Federal Register Notice adding DFARS 252.204-7019 and 252.204-7020, DoD released DFARS 252.204-7021 which implements the requirements of the new safeguarding program DoD will rolli out in phases through 10/1/2025.
 This new program is the Cybersecurity Maturity Model Certification (CMMC) program, which is discussed as a separate topic on this page.